backdrop-contrib/webform_calculation_components/README.txt

 select field options.
 Hold Control to key to select more than one.
 - Select the result field, it has to be one of the numeric fields created previously.
+- If you want to include the current value of the result field in the calculation, set the cumulative result to Yes, (E.g. for quotations) otherwise choose No (E.g. for formulas).
 - Configure the rest of options like a normal webform component.

 Notes: